 The thing is, sources also tell WFTV that more Nintendo attractions will also be built on the 500 acres of land that Universal Orlando purchased on the other side of I-4.

 A few more #Nintendo Land plan details, including a map.
 The plans show Universal plans to have dining with a total seating capacity of 365 seats.
-Sorry we didn’t have time to shade in the map, but you can see Simpsons and Fast Food corner to the left and ET to the bottom right. pic.twitter.com/xXqg52s9CX
+Sorry we didn't have time to shade in the map, but you can see Simpsons and Fast Food corner to the left and ET to the bottom right. pic.twitter.com/xXqg52s9CXThis gives a bit more perspective when looking at the actual satellite image of the area.

 — Chip Skambis (@chickenlilchip) November 22, 2017